genesys-samples/gride-demo/content/010-Introduction/_index.md

 ![Title](/images/title.jpg)
 ## Objective

 This workshop will teach you at a high level how to set up inbound voice, chat, email and SMS within a Genesys Cloud CX dedicated environment.
 You will learn what tools agents have at their disposal when handling the interactions and how to best leverage those tools.
+Telephony should already have been set up.
 (Note: This workshop is not meant for use with the PureCloudNow environment)

 ## Recommended Prequisite Partner Academy Courses